AlbyDR/URBAN_ET/README.md

 The codes are divided into:

-1- Data colletion and preprocessing (R)
+1- Data collection and preprocessing (R)
    1.1 DWD Data
    1.2 ICOS EC/CO2 data
    1.3 EC Data cleaning